 If you have any leftovers of your crisp, not a problem.

-This apple crisp will last for about a week in the fridge.
+To reheat: This apple crisp will last for about a week in the fridge.
 To reheat, simply scoop your desired amount onto a piece of aluminum foil, and heat it in the oven for 5 minutes at 350F.

 There you have it!
 An easy, and surprisingly vegan apple crisp (but don’t let that scare you!).